flux-framework/rfc/spec_41.rst

     Additional keys correspond to the keys in the request.

-    Values are the KVS values associated with the keys, encoded as strings.
+    Values are the KVS values associated with the keys.
+Values are encoded as strings, except in special cases indicated by flags in the request.

 Eventlog Watch
 ==============